randomecho/trackalog/README.md

 ## Setup

-Create a database with the name of `trackavel` or whatever you want to set under the relevant database.php config file.
+Create a database with the name of `trackalog` or whatever you want to set under the relevant database.php config file.

 ## License